GSA/digital.gov/_posts/2016-01-11-tapping-teen-power-challenging-youth-with-prize-competitions.md

 That’s the hope for Generation Nano, CAC and several other challenges aimed at high school students.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-450-National-Science-Foundation-NSF-Generation-Nano-Small-Science-Superheroes-design-challenge-website.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-450-National-Science-Foundation-NSF-Generation-Nano-Small-Science-Superheroes-design-challenge-website.jpg" %}
- design challenge website." %}

 Interested in more great content like this?
 Sign up for our [daily or weekly DigitalGov newsletter](https://public.govdelivery.com/accounts/USHOWTO/subscriber/new)!